seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 The head is not more native to the heart,
 The hand more instrumental to the mouth,
 Than is the throne of Denmark to thy father.
-What wouldst thou have, Laertes?
+What wouldst thou have, Laertes? /

 **LAERTES**
-My dread lord,
+/ My dread lord,
-Your leave and favour to return to France;
+Your leave and favor to return to France;
 From whence though willingly I came to Denmark,
 To show my duty in your coronation,
 Yet now, I must confess, that duty done,